Published on: Dec 6, 2019

 However, while you can always buy food and water, you need to remember that you can’t store large batches of food since you will not have a working kitchen nor a fridge to store it in.
 Just cook enough food that will last you through the day to avoid spoilage.

 Location is also an essential thing to consider.
 Living in a tent means you will be vulnerable to the weather.
-A country with two seasons will be so much different from a country that has four seasons.
+A country with two seasons will be so much different from a country that has four seasons or extreme weather.

 You should also plan ahead on where exactly you would want to stay.
 Sure, you can always move from one place to another anytime you want.
 But, you would need a starting point as a reference.

 One more thing that you should never forget when planning to live in a tent is working on a permit.
 Every location, especially public lands, has its corresponding laws and statutes.
 Make sure that you are settling in a camping site legally.
 You don’t want to get tagged as an illegal settler, do you?

 Other things to consider when finding an excellent location to settle are: